 If you see a stationary authorized emergency vehicle on the side of the road flashing blue, red, white, amber or yellow lights, the Move Over Law in Georgia will come into effect.
 If it is safe for you to do so, move into a lane that is not adjacent to the stopped vehicle.
 Do so slowly and carefully, signaling your intent to switch lanes and checking to make sure the lane is clear before moving.
 If it is impossible, unsafe or prohibited by law to move into the next lane, reduce your speed to what is reasonable based on the circumstances (below the posted speed limit).
 Pay attention to the road and prepare to stop, if necessary.

 If you break Georgia’s Move Over Law and fail to either switch lanes or reduce your vehicle to a reasonable speed when passing a stopped authorized emergency vehicle, you could face a hefty fine.
 The fine for breaking this law in Georgia is $500 maximum for a first offense.
 The fine could increase for a second or subsequent offense.
 If you cause an accident while breaking the state’s Move Over Law, you could face criminal charges as well as civil liability for a victim’s injuries or death.
-Speak with a Lawrenceville car accident lawyer for help if you are involved in a car accident with an emergency vehicle.
+Speak with an Atlanta car accident lawyer for help if you are involved in a car accident with an emergency vehicle.

 Georgia is a fault car accident state, meaning if you are at fault for causing a collision, your insurance company will have to pay for a victim’s damages.
 This could lead to your premium increasing and/or your insurer dropping you as a client.
 The victim may also have grounds to bring a personal injury civil claim against you for negligently or recklessly causing the accident.
 Proof that you breached Georgia’s Move Over Law leading up to the accident could be enough to lead to a verdict against you.